theggp/order-book-framework/readme.md

   - Uniform distributions, representing liquidity targeting the whole price range.
   - Clustered distributions, representing liquidity concentrated at critical levels.
 An improvement is estimating realistic position of these clusters through real historical data.

-  Implementing additional distributions (or adding complexity to the current ones) is pretty straightforward.
+  Implementing additional distributions (or adding complexity to the current ones) should be straightforward.

 - Order fills are simulated assuming that the price timeseries is an oracle not impacted by the CLOB.